dgraph-io/dgraph/wiki/content/deploy/dgraph-administration.md

 * `/login`: This endpoint logs-in an ACL user, and provides them with a JWT.
   Only IP Whitelisting and Poor-man's auth checks are performed for this endpoint.
 * `/admin`: This endpoint provides GraphQL queries/mutations corresponding to the HTTP admin endpoints.
-All the queries/mutations on `/admin` have all three layers of authentication, except for `login (mutation)`, whcih has the has the same behavior as the above HTTP `/login` endpoint.
+All of the queries/mutations on `/admin` have all three layers of authentication, except for `login (mutation)`, which has the same behavior as the above HTTP `/login` endpoint.

 ## Whitelisting Admin Operations